therazix/pv239-diary/README.md

 ### Method 1: Install Pre-Built Application
 Visit the [release page](https://github.com/therazix/pv239-diary/releases/latest) on GitHub to download the latest `.apk` and `.aab` files for your Android device.

+> ⚠️ Maps are no longer working due to invalidated API keys.
+If you wish to use maps, you need to provide your own API keys and build the application yourself.
+Please refer to Method 2 for detailed instructions.

 ### Method 2: Build from source
 If you prefer to build the application directly from the source code, follow these steps: